Welcome from the PTA!

 Lorraine Hightower, President

-Watch D.O.G.S: Another important family-school initiative that the PTA will launch this month is the Watch D.O.G.S. ("Dads of Great Students") program.
-WATCH D.O.G.S. is a program of the National Center for Fathering focusing on prevention of violence in schools by using the positive influence of fathers and father-figures to provide an unobtrusive presence in the schools, and to be a positive role-model for students.
+Watch D.O.G.S: Another important family-school initiative that the PTA will continue this school year is the Watch D.O.G.S. ("Dads of Great Students") program.
+WATCH D.O.G.S. is a program of the National Center for Fathering focusing on prevention of violence in schools by using the positive influence of fathers and father-figures to provide an unobtrusive presence in the schools, and provide a positive role-model for students.

 *Henderson, A., & Mapp, K(2002).
 A new wave of evidence: The impact of school, family, and community connections on student achievement.
 Austin, TX: Southwest Educational Development Laboratory.